 Frequently asked questions

-Regional Aquatic, Arts and Leisure Centre - Batemans Bay
+about the Batemans Bay Regional Aquatic, Arts and Leisure Centre

 Why is Council proposing to build a new aquatic and arts facility in Batemans Bay?

 The current outdoor 50-metre pool is only open for around six months of the year.
-It is 50 years old and is nearing the end of its life and isn’t meeting the needs of our community.
+It is 50 years old, nearing the end of its life and isn’t meeting the needs of our community.

 What might the new indoor aquatic and arts facility include?

-It’s too early to be able to say exactly what will be included in a final design as we haven’t yet secured any funds.
+It’s too early to be able to say exactly what will be included in the final design.
 The detailed design will be guided by the available budget.
 We are committed to ensuring that what is built is affordable and will meet the community’s broader needs well into the future.

 An indoor aquatic centre with:

 - 25-metre, 10-lane pool with ramp access

 - 10-metre warm water therapy pool and spa